 Welcome to Bulga Coal

-Bulga Coal includes Bulga Open Cut, Bulga Underground Operations and the Coal Handling and Preparation Plant.
-Bulga Coal is located 15 kilometres southwest of Singleton near the village of Broke in New South Wales.
+Bulga Coal includes Bulga Open Cut and the Coal Handling and Preparation Plant.
+Bulga Coal is located 15 kilometres southwest of Singleton near the villages of Broke and Bulga in New South Wales.

 Bulga Coal produces approximately 12 million tonnes of semi soft coking coal and thermal coal a year, which is railed to the Port of Newcastle for export to China and Japan.
 The coal is used predominately for steel making and power generation.

 Coal mining at Bulga Coal began in 1982 when BHP was granted approval to mine coal, known as the Saxonvale Mine.
 Underground mining commenced at South Bulga in 1992, Beltana in 2001 and Blakefield South in 2008.
-Operating as separate business units, Bulga Open Cut and Bulga Underground are managed by Glencore.
-Mining finished at Bulga Underground in May 2018 and the mine will be sealed.
+Mining finished at Bulga Underground in May 2018.

 For more information on Bulga Coal, download our Fast Facts.